Benefits of Volunteering

 A way to give back

 Volunteering is also a way to express gratitude for a place or an organization.
 Many consider it a way to give back for the benefits they have received and to make a personal contribution to a worthwhile effort.
-Being a volunteer can provide an opportunity for learning and personal development as well as providing a sense of belonging.
+Being a volunteer can provide an opportunity for learning and personal development as well as provide a sense of belonging.

 A WIN-WIN OPPORTUNITY